WestCoastInformatics/SNOMED-DB-Load-Scripts/src/test/resources/README-mysql-docker.md

 1. Download the SNOMED distribution from NLM
 2. Unpack to c:/data/SnomedCT_International (for international edition)
 3. Unpack to c:/data/SnomedCT_US (for US edition)
-4. Clone and build these projects
+4. Clone and build the project
-    * git@github.com:WestCoastInformatics/SNOMED-DB-Load-Scripts.git
+   1. git@github.com:WestCoastInformatics/SNOMED-DB-Load-Scripts.git
-    * git@github.com:WestCoastInformatics/SNOMED-CT-Transitive-Closure.git
 5. Open the target/snomed*-mysql*zip file
 6. Copy the contents of the "rf2" directory to folder where SNOMED data is unpacked (see above)